 A drop shipper is a manufacturer or distributor who stocks the inventory and mails it out to your customer under your company name.
 You sell the product at whatever price you set, pay the drop ship supplier and keep the difference.
 Some drop shippers may require membership fees, some may require minimum purchases, others may mark the price of the product up from the wholesale price.
 When researching drop shippers, it is important to establish whether or not the drop ship price will allow you to make a profit.
 One other point to keep in mind is how and where you intend to do your selling.
 Drop shipping might work just fine in one environment but not in another, for example.

-If you are brand new to the area of finding and providing goods via wholesale and drop ship product sourcing and are starting from scratch, you are at a disadvantage because you may not know how to evaluate the information you are presented with, and so you are not sure how to determine what’s good and what’s bad.
+If you are brand new to the area of finding and providing goods via wholesale and drop ship product sourcing, you are at a disadvantage because you may not know how to evaluate the information you are presented with, and so you are not sure how to determine what’s good and what’s bad.
 You also may not want to invest the time to do your own product supplier research.

 The second directory is for those of you who know that you want to focus on media, primarily DVD movies.
 I warn you that this is a very tough niche to crack, but the Jillian Entertainment Guide is simply the best and still is the best list of wholesale, drop ship. and liquidation-closeout DVD sources that we have yet to find.
 And we have looked.
 I say this with such certainty because I own the list and, as I mentioned above, I have looked.
 The price of the Guide is minimal, but if you are considering selling DVDs on eBay or through ecommerce, this will give you a wide range of contacts including the major studio sources and the major wholesale houses distributing to retail outlets throughout the United States.
 These will be the same sources used by some (not all, of course) of the eBay power sellers.
 For wholesale DVDs, try, Jillian Entertainment Wholesale DVD Directory.